Code-Institute-Submissions/IzzySoprano-We-Glove-Boxing_JuneResub/README.md

 - Search for products by type, name or category.
 - Expanded menus displaying sub-categories of products to further filter the available products.
-- Select items to purchase by size and quantity, placed in a shopping cart.
+- Select items to purchase by quantity, placed in a shopping cart.
 - A checkout page where the items can be paid for with a secure, integrated credit card payment facility.
-- User registration with a profile page showing order history and delivery address.
+- User registration with a profile page showing order history and address.

 I achieve this by: